liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

 forced to work with one development technology.
 Our developers build Liferay with the tools they prefer.
 That's why we strive to provide you with as much flexibility as possible.
-You can develop your Liferay-based portal with tools ranging in complexity from IDEs like Eclipse, Netbeans or IntelliJ Idea, to text editors like Notepad, Vim, or Emacs.
-You can write your persistence layer directly using SQL and JDBC, or use advanced object-relational mapping libraries like Hibernate or iBatis.
+You can develop your Liferay-based portal with tools ranging in complexity from IDEs like Eclipse, Netbeans, or IntelliJ Idea, to text editors like Notepad, Vim, or Emacs.
+You can write your persistence layer directly using SQL and JDBC, or use advanced object-relational mapping libraries like Hibernate or iBATIS.
 You get the idea.

 In this chapter we'll introduce and show you how to set up a streamlined development environment specifically designed for developing your Liferay